pleiadian53/GRL/demo/README.md

-The `demo` directory collects related modules helpful for supporting or implementing the GRL system.
+The `demo` directory contains a collection of related modules, tutorial notebooks, helpful for supporting or implementing the GRL system.